 Guide to the Collection

-This collection consist of the records of the First Parish Church in Dorchester, a Congregational and later Unitarian church, including general church records, financial and property records, pew records, records relating to church buildings, scrapbooks of church history, and papers kept by church ministers and deacons.
+This collection consists of the records of the First Parish Church in Dorchester, a Congregational and later Unitarian church, including general church records, financial and property records, pew records, records relating to church buildings, scrapbooks of church history, and papers kept by church ministers and deacons.
 Also included are First Parish town records, among them parish tax records.

 In 1630, the Rev. John White and a group of 140 individuals formed a church in England, calling themselves Puritans.
 Although they originally established themselves as reformers rather than separatists, increasingly intolerable conditions in England caused them to emigrate.
-They set sail in the 400-ton ship Mary and John, and landed first at Hull, and later at a place called "Mattapan" by the Indians.
+They set sail in the 400-ton ship Mary and John and landed first at Hull, and later at a place called "Mattapan" by the Indians.
 The Puritans named their new home "Dorchester Plantation."

 In 1631, a rude log cabin was built to serve as the first meeting house.
 The building also served as a fort, storehouse, schoolhouse, and town hall.
 The second church, originally built on the same site, was moved to Meeting House Hill in 1670.
 On that site, four more churches were constructed, in 1678, 1743, 1816, and the most recent after a fire in 1896.